-The A to Z Guide to Project Management
+The Ultimate Guide to Project Management Basics – 2021 Edition

-Whether you’re brand new to project management or you’ve got years of project management experience under your belt, completing a project on time and within budget is not easy.
+Whether you’re brand new to project management or you’ve got years of project management experience under your belt, managing and completing a project on time and within budget is not easy.

 Each project is different and poses a distinct set of challenges.
 Irrespective of the type of project you’re working on, you probably face tight deadlines and high expectations.